 All these activities can add up to a selection process that takes a minimum of fourteen weeks.
 Larger organizations with multiple locations typically need at least sixteen weeks to select the right system.

 Now that you have realistic expectations, you can find the right expert to assist you.
-Look for an ERP consultant that focuses on all the necessary success factors of ERP selection.
+Consider working with Panorama’s ERP consultants.
+We focus on all the necessary success factors of ERP selection.